All articles

 • Bytespider: 7.2%

-• PerplexityBot: small overall share but up 157,490% in raw requests
+• PerplexityBot: small overall share, but up a barely believable 157,490% in raw requests

-Cloudflare also measures what they call the crawl-to-refer ratio, which is the number of times an AI bot crawls your site for every visitor it sends back.
+Cloudflare also tracks what it calls the crawl-to-refer ratio, the number of times a bot crawls your site for every visitor it sends back.
 From their crawl-to-click gap analysis, the July 2025 ratios were:

 Which bots get blocked, and which still get through

-This is where it gets fiddly, because each AI company runs multiple crawlers with different jobs.
+Here's where it gets fiddly, because each AI company runs several crawlers with different jobs, and people conflate them constantly.

 OpenAI runs three.
-According to the official OpenAI bots documentation:
+Per the official OpenAI bots documentation:

-• ChatGPT-User fetches a page in real time when a user asks ChatGPT a question
+• ChatGPT-User fetches a page in real time when a user asks ChatGPT or a Custom GPT a question

-Anthropic runs three as well, documented on Anthropic's crawler help page:
+Anthropic also runs three, documented on Anthropic's crawler help page:

-Google's AI products use Google-Extended, which is separate from the regular Googlebot.
-Blocking Google-Extended only stops AI training, it does not affect normal search rankings.
+Google's AI products read through Google-Extended, which is separate from regular Googlebot.
+Blocking Google-Extended stops AI training use, not your search rankings.

-Cloudflare's default-block rule blocks the training bots first, but depending on the specific WAF rule set you have enabled, it can also catch the search and real-time bots.
-That's why I see so many sites where ChatGPT cannot even fetch the homepage when a user explicitly asks about the brand by name.
-The bot tries, the firewall says no, the model has nothing to work with, your brand doesn't appear in the answer.
+The point that trips everyone up is this: the search and inference bots are the ones you actually want in.
+Block GPTBot and ClaudeBot and you only stop training.
+Block OAI-SearchBot, Claude-SearchBot and the User bots, and you've made yourself uncitable.
+Cloudflare's default-block rule targets the training bots first, but depending on the WAF rule set you have enabled, it can sweep up the search and real-time bots too.
+That's why we keep finding sites where ChatGPT cannot even fetch the homepage when a user explicitly asks about the brand by name.
+The bot knocks, the firewall says no, the model has nothing, your competitor gets the citation.

 How to check if your site is locked out: a 7-step audit

-This is the part I want every reader to actually run.
-It takes about fifteen minutes per domain.
+This is the part we want every reader to run.
+It takes about fifteen minutes per domain and it has saved more than one client from quietly disappearing out of AI answers for months.

-If they're there with Disallow: /, you are blocking those bots.
+Visit yourdomain.com/robots.txt and look for any AI bot paired with Disallow: /, for example GPTBot, ClaudeBot, PerplexityBot or Google-Extended.
 Cloudflare's managed robots.txt feature adds these automatically when enabled.
-If you didn't write them, your hosting layer did, and you may not want them there.
+If you didn't write them, your hosting layer did, and you may not want them sitting there.
+If the syntax is rusty, our robots.txt optimisation guide walks through the directives in plain English.

 Step 3: Test with a real user-agent fetch